tonyfujs/ddhconnect/vignettes/contributing_content.md

 ### Updating a dataset

-The process for updating a dataset is similar to the process of adding a new dataset.
-Create a named vector with the metadata fields to be updated and the new values.
+The process of updating a dataset is similar to the process of adding a new dataset.
+Create a named vector with the updated metadata fields and the correspodning new values.
 Format the metadata using `create_json_body()` and pass it to `update_dataset()` to update the dataset.

 ``` r
 update_dataset_metadata <- c("field_wbddh_country" = "59",